 - Professional service of preparation and provision of antigens for allergen immunotherapy

 Preparation and provision of antigens for allergen immunotherapy is performed once the patient has gone through allergy testing and it has been determined that the patient has allergies to one or more substances.

-The antigens for allergen immunotherapy are then prepared using the results of the allergy testing.
+The antigens for allergen immunotherapy are then prepared using the allergy testing results.

 The desensitization process involves administering very diluted antigens via injection, gradually building up to a maintenance dose over time.

-CPT code 95165 requires the amout of doses to be specified.
-The doses leading to the maintenance dose are all diluted by a significant amount of sterile saline.
+CPT code 95165 requires the amount of doses to be specified.
+The doses leading to the maintenance dose are diluted by a significant amount of sterile saline.

 There are examples where some allergy preparations will continue this progression until seven vials, or 70 cc, of maintenance and diluted antigens are prepared.

-You also need to know what the payer defines as a dose, as they may override the actual dose that is administered for a “reimbursable dose” definition specific to that payer.
+You also need to know what the payer defines as a dose, as they may override the actual dose administered for a “reimbursable dose” definition specific to that payer.